 Because I do.
 I want to scream a lot.

 I've got a theory.
-I think Americans, in particular, and maybe people all over the world, are suffering from the side-effects of an over-exposure to media.
+I think Americans, in particular, and maybe people all over the world, are suffering from the side-effects of over-exposure to media.
 Not just media addiction.
 Not just unparalleled access to the endless flood of content on the internet.
 I'm talking about the ever-increasing white noise pollution of advertising.

 I recognize it's entirely possible I feel this way due to "kids today" *shakes fist* syndrome.
 I'm 34 now.
 Having grown up in that strange shadowland between Generation X and Millennials, myself and my comrades were the last to know a childhood without the internet.
 We were practically strangers to the gladiatorial conflicts consistently shoved down our throats via reality television.